Ishaan28malik/Get-Dev-Resources/contributor.md

    After committing, you’ll need to push changes from your local machine to the remote repository on GitHub.
    To do this, execute the command `git push`.

-## Creating a Pull Request
+## Create a Pull Request
    You’re now ready to let the maintainers of the project know that you have a change to the repository that you’re confident about and ready to submit.
    To do this, click the pull request button on the top right of the repository.

-### Good PRs that solve any of the existing issues or upcoming issues and helps in improving the Repo quality and not quantity are welcome.
+#### Good PRs that solve any of the existing issues or upcoming issues and helps in improving the Repo quality and not quantity are welcome.
-### No spam Prs that aim only to get a +1 count in Hacktoberfest are appreciated and will be marked `invalid`.
+#### No spam Prs that aim only to get a +1 count in Hacktoberfest are appreciated and will be marked `invalid`.